texstudio-org/texstudio/utilities/manual/source/editing.md

 not available for multi-file templates.

-New templates can be created by using the command \"File/Make Template\" on a opened document which you like to have has a template.
+New templates can be created by using the command \"File/Make Template\" on an opened document which you like to have has a template.
 Note that this dialog currently does not support the full capabilities of the template system.
 In particular you cannot supply a preview image or create a multi-file template with it.
 You\'ll have to do this manually